sumuongit/signalr-sql-dependency-push-notification/README.md

 * SQL Dependency

 ## Setup
-To run this application, building the source locally using git:
+To clone and run this repository you will need [Git](https://git-scm.com/) installed on your computer.
+From your command line:

 ```
+# Clone this repositroy
 $ git clone https://github.com/sumuongit/signalr-sql-dependency-push-notification.git
+# Go into this repository
+$ cd signalr-sql-dependency-push-notification

 ```